Studio555/java-color/README.md

 # Color

-A Java library for color science with 50+ color spaces, spectral calculations, and color metrics.
+A Java library for color science with color space conversions, spectral calculations, and color metrics.

 ## Key Features